Bergen, Norway

 What is a typical expat home or apartment like in Bergen?

 "Expat homes and apartments in Bergen are typically modern and spacious, with large windows that let in plenty of natural light.
 Many of the apartments have balconies or terraces, offering stunning views of the city and the surrounding mountains.
 The interiors are often decorated with contemporary furnishings and feature high-end appliances.
-Expats in Bergen can also expect to find plenty of amenities in their neighborhoods, such as grocery stores, restaurants, and parks," said one expat who made the move to Bergen.
+Expats in Bergen can also expect to find plenty of amenities in their neighborhoods, such as grocery stores, restaurants, and parks," remarked one expat who made the move to Bergen.

 What is the average cost of housing in Bergen?